School computer labs

-Geology Corner room 114 is a general use drop-in computer cluster for the exclusive use of undergraduates who are majoring in an Earth Sciences department or program.
+Geology Corner room 114 is a general use drop-in computer cluster for the exclusive use of undergraduates who are majoring in a Stanford Earth department or program.
 There are four computers with a selection of software.

 Branner Earth Sciences Library